 - Parents wishing to make an In Year application to any maintained school including faith, foundation and free schools and Academies in Lewisham that participate in the centralised scheme should do so by completing a Lewisham iCAF.
 Community schools will not hold separate waiting lists. - All schools, regardless of whether they participate in the scheme are required to inform Lewisham of their current vacancies. - As the co-ordinating authority for in year admissions across both primary and secondary phases Lewisham LA will decide which school or federation of schools to approach about an individual admission.
 In most cases this will be at one of the schools named by the parent on their iCAF.
 Where it is not possible to offer a Lewisham resident a place at the school named and where the child is not on roll of a local school Lewisham will offer the next nearest school to the family home with a vacancy.
 The parent will also be notified of their statutory right of appeal if the preferred school(s) is (are) full. - Where the application is for a community school Lewisham will inform the parent of the school to be offered and will determine the date the child will be added to the school's roll.
-In turn schools must arrange the admission by the date specified in the offer letter. - Where an application is made for a voluntary aided, foundation or free school or an Academy Lewisham will refer the applicant's details to the school who will be required to confirm within 10 school days whether a place can be offered or not.
+In turn schools must arrange the admission by the date specified in the offer letter. - Where an application is made for a voluntary aided, foundation or free school or an Academy Lewisham will refer the applicant's details to the school who will be required to confirm in writing whether a place can be offered or not.
 Once a decision has been taken the school will inform Lewisham's Admissions and Appeals Team of the outcome and, where a place can be offered, the Team will contact the applicant direct to inform them of this.
 The Admissions Authority must inform unsuccessful applicants of their right of appeal.
-It is expected that this deadline is likely to change once the revised School Admissions Code is issued early in 2021. - Schools must place the child on roll by the date proposed by the School Admissions and Appeals Team. - Children transferring from one local school to another may not transfer to the new school until the start of the following half term unless both the home school and receiving school agrees an earlier admission date. - Federations will have an important role in apportioning admissions among the schools in their federation. - If an admission is disputed by a school, the case must be referred to the Fair Access Panel completing the appropriate referral form giving detailed reasons why the school should not admit the child within 5 school days.
-The child's placement will be discussed at the next Fair Access Panel.
-Lewisham reserves the right to direct admission if necessary. - Details will be shared with schools termly about the numbers of admissions taking place.
+Schools must place the child on roll as soon as possible. - Children transferring from one local school to another may not transfer to the new school until the start of the following half term unless both the home school and receiving school agrees an earlier admission date. - Federations will have an important role in apportioning admissions among the schools in their federation. - If an admission is challenged by a school, the the Fair Access Panel must be notified within 3 schools days that there will be an appeal.
+The appropriate referral form giving a detailed reason why the school is appealing should be submitted as soon as possible.
+The appeal will be discussed at the next Fair Acces Panel or under chairs action if the next meeting is beyond the maximum 20 school days. - Details will be shared with schools termly about the numbers of admissions taking place.
 There should not be a disproportionate impact on any school.